 Energize Eastside EIS and Permitting Process

 Latest News!
-The second phase of the “Energize Eastside” Environmental Impact Study (EIS) was released on May 8th and is open for public comment until June 21st.
+The second phase of the “Energize Eastside” Environmental Impact Study (EIS) was released on May 8th and is open for public comment until July 6th (deadline extended from June 21st).
 More info below.

 Use our EIS Comment Guide to help you write and submit your comments for the official record.